DavidWells/davidwells.io-v1/content/blog/2019-07-16-serverless-function-auth-strategies.md

 This middleware approach is using a familiar web framework with express PR flask and using their an auth module from their ecosystem.

-In the case of express, you can use passport strategies in a lambda function
+In the case of express, you can use passport strategies in a lambda function.

 ```js
 const express = require('express')